superdesk/web-publisher/docs/manual/templates_system/custom_pages.rst

 Setting error pages from theme
 ------------------------------

-Web Publisher provides simple default templates for error pages.
+Publisher provides simple default templates for error pages.
 You can find them in :code:`app/Resources/TwigBundle/views/Exception/` directory.

 To override these templates from theme you need to create :code:`TwigBundle/views/Exception/` directory in your theme, and put there new error pages files.